 When the Company's relative ownership interest in PWSH changes, adjustments to non-controlling interest and paid-in capital, tax effected, will occur.
-Because these changes in the ownership interest in PWSH do not result in a change of control, the transactions are accounted for as equity transactions under ASC Topic 810, Consolidation, which requires that any differences between the carrying value of the Company's interest in PWSH and the fair value of the consideration received are recognized directly in equity and attributed to the controlling interest.
+Because these changes in the ownership interest in PWSH do not result in a change of control, the transactions are accounted for as equity transactions under ASC Topic 810 Consolidation(-Consolidations), which requires that any differences between the carrying value of the Company's interest in PWSH and the fair value of the consideration received are recognized directly in equity and attributed to the controlling interest.
 Additionally, there are no substantive profit-sharing arrangements that would cause distributions to be other than pro rata.
 Therefore, profits and losses are attributed to the common shareholders of PWSH and non-controlling interest pro rata based on ownership interests in PWSH.
 The following table reconciles the initial investment by the Purchasers and the carrying value of their non-controlling interest as of the Closing Date (as defined in the Equity Transfer Agreement):

-Carrying Value of Permanent Equity Non-Controlling Interest as of January 1, 2023 \$ 10,909 Increase in additional paid-in capital 14,742 Net loss attributable to non-controlling interest (630) Closing and direct costs incurred (146) Effect of foreign currency translation attributable to non-controlling interest (889) Carrying Value of Permanent Equity Non-Controlling Interest as of September 30, 2023 \$ 23,986
+Carrying Value of Permanent Equity Non-Controlling Interest as of January 1, 2023 January 1, 2024 \$ 10,909 24,257 Net loss attributable to non-controlling interest (630) (98) Effect of foreign currency translation attributable to non-controlling interest (889) (253) Carrying Value of Permanent Equity Non-Controlling Interest as of September 30, 2023 March 31, 2024 \$ 23,986 23,906